History of Normandy: Roman Normandy

-In 27 BC, Emperor Augustus reorganized the Gallic territories by adding Calètes and Véliocasses to the province of Gallia Lugdunensis, which had its capital at Lyon.
+In 27 BC, Emperor Augustus reorganized the Gallic territories by adding the Caletes and Veliocasses to the province of Gallia Lugdunensis, which had its capital at Lyon.
 The Romanization of Normandy was achieved by the usual methods: Roman roads and a policy of urbanization.

 Classicists have knowledge of many Gallo-Roman villas in Normandy, thanks in large part to finds made during construction of the A29 autoroute in Seine-Maritime.
 These country houses were often laid out according to two major plans.
 One design features a tall and slender structure with an open façade facing south; the second design is similar to Italian villas, with an organized layout around a square courtyard.
 The latter can be seen at the villa of Sainte-Marguerite-sur-Mer.
 The villas were built using local materials: flint, chalk, limestone, brick, and cob.
 The technique of half-timbering came from this period and Celtic huts.
 The heating systems of these villas relied on the Roman hypocaust.

 Agriculture in the region provided wheat and linen, according to Pliny the Elder.
 Pliny also noted the presence of fana (small temples with a centered, usually square plan) in great numbers.
 In antiquity the temples of Évreux made the town an important pilgrimage site, with a forum, Roman baths, a basilica, and a Gallic theatre. Évreux is also notable for the mother goddess statues found in tombs and houses.